 After high school, Randall graduated from Georgia Southern University with a Bachelor’s degree in Business Administration (Management).
 While in Statesboro, GA, he enjoyed spending his time playing intramural basketball, flag football and softball.
 He also spent many hours volunteering with Habitat for Humanity.

 Following graduation from Georgia Southern University, Randall was accepted into Widener School of Law, in Wilmington DE.
-After two years of Law School, he decided that this was not a career that he would enjoy.
 In 2011, he decided to attend Cincinnati College of Mortuary Science.
-After graduating Magna Cum Laude in September, 2012, he subsequently moved back to Lancaster where he was hired as Inventory Manager by Kearney A. Snyder Funeral Home, Inc. where he is serving his internship.
+After graduating Magna Cum Laude in September, 2012, he subsequently moved back to Lancaster where he served his internship and later became a licensed funeral director in 2014.

 Kearney A. Snyder Licensed Funeral Director, Former Owner